 - 60 days to 6 months in home confinement and $500 to $1,000 in fines

-In addition, the Nevada DMV will revoke the person’s license for three years.
-If the defendant drives without an IID again, the DMV will revoke the license for five years.3
+In addition, the Nevada Department of Motor Vehicles will revoke the person’s license for three years.
+If the defendant drives without an IID again, the Nevada DMV will revoke the license for five years.3

 It is also a misdemeanor for people other than the defendant to blow in the defendant’s IID.
 The penalty includes: